souljadev/tictactoegame/README.md

 ## Future Iterations

-On next update, add sounds to game.<br>
+On next update, add sounds to game.
-Clear form fields after sign up and sign in.